 Historically, Checker designs were always current.
 To be marketable in a growing and thriving taxicab market, Checker could not sell taxicabs that appeared old.
 Quite frankly, in order to be competitive and seen as an innovator, it would be important for Checker to create designs that were advanced.

-The first Checker that was sold as a completely closed taxicab was the 1927 Checker Model G. The Model G was the first cab the placed the driver in a closed environment.
+The first Checker that was sold as a completely closed taxicab was the 1927 Checker Model G. The Model G was the first cab that placed the driver in a closed environment.
 Prior to the Model G, Checker cab drivers would be exposed to the weather in a driver compartment free of glass windows.
 If one looks at the Model G from a styling perspective it bears a striking resemblance to the 1926 Chevrolet four door sedan.
 Over the years Checker would continue to innovate and introduced designs that were very modern.

 By the mid 1930’s aerodynamic designs were seen as way to the future.
 The Chrysler Airflow or the 1934 Huppmobile designed by Raymond Lowey were milestone cars of great design that established a new way to style automobiles.
 Checker would not be left out of the picture, the 1935 Checker Model Y was truly aerodynamic.